~ Johann Sebastian Bach

 The brilliant pianist Frédéric Chopin once said, “Bach is like an astronomer who, with the help of ciphers, finds the most wonderful stars.”

-A child protégé who lost his parents at a young age, Bach was an extraordinary organist who played and wrote music with unparalleled passion.
-More than half of his nearly 1,000 compositions honored his Lutheran faith.
+A child prodigy who lost both parents at a young age, Bach became an extraordinary organist and composer, writing with uncommon discipline and passion.
+With reverence for his Lutheran faith, more than half of his nearly 1,000 compositions were created in its honor.

 “I have worked hard.
 Anyone who works just as hard will go just as far,” he said.
 “Ceaseless work, analysis, reflection, writing much, endless self-correction, that is my secret.”

-With inspirations that celebrated depth and complexity, Bach was a genius of counterpoint, the ability to combine two or more different lines of music into a harmonious stream.
-He astounded the musical world with the inventiveness of his fusion.
+With rare depth and complexity, Bach became a genius of counterpoint, the art of weaving two or more independent lines of music into one harmonious whole.
+He astonished the musical world with the inventiveness of that fusion.

-"Study Bach," recommended classical composer Johannes Brahms. "there you will find everything."
+“Study Bach,” advised classical composer Johannes Brahms.
+“There you will find everything.”

-"There is nothing to it," Bach said of his talent.
-"You only have to hit the right note at the right time, and the instrument plays itself."
+Bach spoke of his talent with characteristic humility: “There is nothing remarkable about it.
+All one has to do is hit the right keys at the right time and the instrument plays itself.”

 Let music refresh your spirit.